wenion/ShareFlow-tool-code/ShareFlow/README.md

 #### 4. Image Generation
 - **Input**: Labeled user actions, with each sequence tagged with a `KM_Process`.
-- **Process**: Utilizes the OpenCV library to generate images, including action and text overlays, as well as capturing screenshots of user interactions.
+- **Process**: Utilizes the OpenCV library to generate images, including action and text overlays, as well as including the screenshots of user interactions.
 - **Output**: An updated list of user events, each associated with corresponding process images.

 The final result is a ShareFlow document in nested JSON format, representing the structured sequence of user interactions during a session.